 Teaching Reading Strategies (Comprehensive Assessment-based Intervention Program)

 Teaching Reading Strategies is designed for non-readers or below grade level readers with low fluency, poor comprehension, and lack of decoding skills.
 Ideal as both Tier II or III pull-out or push-in reading intervention for remedial readers, special education students with auditory and visual processing disorders, and English-language learners.
 This full-year (or half-year intensive) program provides whole-class diagnostic reading assessments to pinpoint specific reading deficits for students ages eight-adult.
-The print version provides the eBook of the entire Teaching Reading Strategies intervention program and includes FREE SHIPPING.
-Please add 10% shipping/handling for all purchase orders.

 "I was tasked with teaching reading to 5th and 6th graders who were reading at the 1st grade level.
 We made some major progress with this in our arsenal!
 Rating: 4.0"